Alaska’s Child Care Challenges, Solutions & Progress

 To address the issue of low wages and turn-over in the early education field, Alaska is exploring wage incentive programs.

-- Alaska SEED ROOTS (Retaining Our Outstanding Teachers), Anchorage: During a 5-year pilot period that ended in 2017, the ROOTS Awards distributed more than $700,000 in wage bonuses to early educators based on education level and length of employment.
+• Alaska SEED ROOTS (Retaining Our Outstanding Teachers), Anchorage: During a 5-year pilot period that ended in 2017, the ROOTS Awards distributed more than $700,000 in wage bonuses to early educators based on education level and length of employment.
 This program significantly increased professionalism in the field and reduced turnover in Anchorage.
+During COVID, more $3 million Alaska SEED ROOTS awards were made to early educators, which significantly helped with retention in the sector during challenging times.

 Two statewide systems are in place and evolving at both the educator and program level to improve the quality of Alaska’s child care.